JocysCom/UMQF/UMQF.md

 ### Key assumptions & estimates (Confidence: Medium)

 - VSA = 0.0001: minimal non-zero placeholder reflecting very low latent complexity of a plant seed.
-- Sc = 0.00: seeds have no mechanism for registering pain or distress.
+- ΔSc = 0.00: seeds have no mechanism for registering pain or distress.
 - Vc = 1.00: neither the seeds nor the parent apple tree has cognitive capacity; in the absence of affirmative consent anywhere in the lineage, destruction defaults to full violation of the biological drive to propagate.

 ### 1 Apple seeds (5) – potential trees destroyed